geniasokol/geniasokol.github.io/services.md

 # Portfolio
 ---------
-Most of what I translate is protected by NDA agreements and other confidentiality considerations.
+Most of what I translate is protected by non-disclosure agreements and other confidentiality commitments.
 If you would like a sample of my work more suited to your needs than those provided below, I am happy to do a translation test.

 <ul>
 <li>Excerpt from Federal Law #142-FZ, translated from <a  alt="Russian" href="{{ site.baseurl }}public/Legal_Sample_Russian.pdf">Russian</a> to <a  alt="English" href="{{ site.baseurl }}public/Legal_Sample_English.pdf">English</a>.</li>